damizo2011/windows-activation-program/README.md

 # Windows/Office activation program
-This is an activation powershell script converted to an executable
+This is an activation powershell script converted to an executable, you find the program in the realeases tab

 If you want the normal .ps1 file i link in in the release